pingcap/docs-cn/v3.1/reference/configuration/tidb-server/tidb-specific-variables.md

 - Default value: 512
 - This variable is used to set the number of retries when the DDL operation fails.
 When the number of retries exceeds the parameter value, the wrong DDL operation is canceled.

+### tidb_max_delta_schema_count

+- Scope: GLOBAL
+- Default value: 1024
+- This variable is used to set the maximum number of schema versions (the table IDs modified for corresponding versions) allowed to be cached.
+The value range is 100 ~ 16384.

 ### tidb_force_priority

 - Scope: SESSION